dvalters/self/NWPSAF-feedback.md

 Nice to see the site is nearly ready to go!
 Overall I couldn't find any pressing issues, most of these are minor/pedantic things.
 Speed is good, I almost forgot to mention this because I didn't actually notice it, which is good.

+Registration, forum, and helpdesk all seemed quick and painless.
+Helpdesk looking a lot more streamlined from the users point of view.

 Tested under Google Chrome v48 on Linux (Fedora) and Windows 7.
 Had a brief test on IE on Windows too, no major differences.

 ## Home page